 Bamboo is an environmentally safe and healthy alternative for your family.
 It contributes to LEED (Leadership in Energy and Environmental Design) credits for rapidly renewable resources and low emitting materials.
 It is one of the most recommended materials to those concerned about indoor air quality, allergens, off-gassing, and the presence of Poly-Vinyl Chloride compounds associated with most traditional building materials.

 5/8” – 1/2” thick

 Widths vary from style to style

 Can be installed above or below grade

 Can be floated, glued, nailed, or stapled (depending on style)

 All of our Bamboo products from US Floors carry Carpet One’s Platinum Warranty.
-This means they all have the 90-day Beautiful Guarantee, 30 year finish, wear, manufacturing, and structural integrity.
-HJ martin also offers lifetime warranty for installation on all Carpet One products!
+This means they all have the 90-day Beautiful Guarantee, 30-year finish, wear, manufacturing, and structural integrity.
+H.J.
+Martin and Son also offers a lifetime warranty for installation on all Carpet One products!

 HJ Martin and Son carry a variety of styles and colors of Bamboo.
 If you feel bamboo might be right for you, stop in to check out our selection and I or any one of our designers would be happy to assist you!